reachjason/Web3-Operator-Handbook/README.md

 Here's the link to the [Web3 Operator Community](https://t.me/web3operator) to discuss and find community.
 Alternatively, please email us at web3operator@proton.me

 # Audience
-1. Founders building crypto startups
+1. Crypto founders looking to optimize and scale
-2. Operators building in crypto
+2. Operators building in crypto looking to accelerate
+3. People looking to break in and move fast

 # Broad Outline
 1. Web3 Primer - Why to Build?